 Our programs are customized for the individual based on their strengths and weaknesses.
 In fact, the program will change as you progress.
 But here is how we do it.

 Once you complete your first phase, we should have a good idea of where you are and what needs to be improved on.
 This is where the customization starts.
+Most programs with have 4 to 5 workout days in the offseason and 5 to 6 workout days in Contest prep.
+The 6th workout is typically only added if needed.
 Main lifts will still be included, but we may change things like rep ranges, sets, intensity, density, etc. In addition, accessory will be modified and more suited to address your individual strengths, weaknesses, goals and health.
 As you continue to progress, we will start to add more tools to your toolbelt.
 Those tools may include super sets, drop sets, FST7, Blood Flow Restriction, High Volume sets, etc. You could say that your workout program grows as you do.
 No two competitors’ workouts are ever alike…cookie-cutter doesn’t exist in our Vocabulary.

-NOTE: We do not change programs around just for the sake of changing.
-Muscle Adaptation occurs overtime and it would be counterproductive to change what is working.
-However, as we see your physique develop, we may change things to address any needs.
+NOTE: We do not change programs just for the sake of changing.
+Muscle Adaptation occurs over time and it would be counterproductive to change what is working.
+However, as we see your physique develop, we may change some things to address any needs.

 Will I get a Meal Plan or is your nutrition plan based on Macro Counting?

 In addition, Restrictive Meal Plans are extremely lacking in food variety.
 Food variety is essential to gut health, and lacking variety can have a devastating impact of gut bacteria.
 Furthermore, as you get further in prep, calories go down and so does your metabolism which has a dramatic effect in the way your food digests.
 The slower your metabolism, the longer it takes to digest food.
-Combine that with your good and bad gut bacteria being thrown out of whack, is a very big reasons folks start to have digestive issues (food sensitivities, bloat, constipation, etc.) in the later stages of prep.
+Combine that with your good and bad gut bacteria being thrown out of whack…you now know the reason so many Meal Plan competitors start to have digestive issues (food sensitivities, bloat, constipation, etc.) in the later stages of prep.
 Having more food variety can eliminate a lot, and in some cases, all the aforementioned issues.

-If you want something like a 12 or 16 week Contest Prep Plan, there are free ones all over the internet and most that you find are very similar.
+If you want something like a 12 or 16 week Contest Prep Plan, there are free ones all over the internet and you will find most are very similar.

 Ok, here we go.
 “When can I start my prep” is one of the most frequently asked questions we get.
 It seems like everyone wants to rush to the stage instead of focusing on where they need to be before prep starts to ensure an efficient and effective prep.
 So to answer this question…when your metabolism is high enough, because your metabolism is the driving force to peel the layers of fat off to get you stage lean.
 If your metabolism isn’t in a good place to start, you will not be successful…PERIOD.

-Look, if you’re eating, for example, 1500 calories or so and you are holding your weight steady or gaining weight, you are not even close to where you need to be.
+Look, if you’re eating, for example, 1500 calories or so and you are holding are maintaining or gaining weight, you are not even close to where you need to be.
 For most folks, that’s not even a healthy maintenance level.
-As a general rule of thumb, take your weight and multiple it by 14, then take your weight and multiply it by 17…that’s a decent place to be if you are an active person.
+As a general rule of thumb, take your weight and multiple it by 15, then take your weight and multiply it by 17…that will give you a good calorie rage to be in if you are an active person.
+But the conversation start when you are 15 x’s your bodyweight in calories.
 Typically, we prefer to see our clients reach a multiplier of 17 before starting prep…that’s their weight x’s 17.
 Now, everyone is different and there are different circumstances that we may deviate from, but not many.
-So, if you are not even in the 14-17 multiplier range, we’re not going to start your prep.
+So, if you are not even in the 15-17 multiplier range, we’re not going to start your prep.
 I know most coaches will.
 But we are not in the business to take anyone and throw them to the wall and see who sticks…we are in the business to produce winners and that’s what we do.

 We focus on building “Competitive Athletes”, not just a bunch of “competitors”.
 There is a big difference.